ronaldbosma/azure-integration-services-quickstart/README.md

 - **Naming Convention**:
   - All resources are deployed using a naming convention based on the [Azure Resource Naming Best Practices](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming).
   - The naming convention is implemented using user-defined functions in Bicep, which I blogged about in [Apply Azure naming convention using Bicep functions](https://ronaldbosma.github.io/blog/2024/06/05/apply-azure-naming-convention-using-bicep-functions/).

-## Purpose

-This template is designed to simplify and accelerate the deployment of Azure Integration Services for:
-- Demonstrations
-- Testing configurations
-- Quick setups for experimentation

-To minimize cost, the cheapest possible SKUs are used for each service, and virtual networks, application gateways and other security measures typically implemented in production scenarios are not included.

-**Note:** This template does not deploy any APIs, functions, or workflows.
-Users can add these after deployment based on their requirements.

 ## Troubleshooting